Probing Dark Sector Particles Coupling to Neutrinos with Double Beta Decay: Simplified Models

 In Fig.~\ref{fig:decay_width}, we plot the total decay widths of $S$ as a function of its mass $m_S$ in the three different models considered.
 Here, the active neutrino is considered massless whereas we take $m_{\chi_{1,2}} = 0.5$~MeV for the heavier fermion(s).
-The active-sterile mixing in Model I is set at $\theta = 10^{-4}$ and all the couplings $a_{i}, b_{i}$ ($i = \nu, \chi, \nu\chi, \chi_1\chi_2$ as discussed for each model) are considered to be unity.
-As expected for an MeV-scale scalar, the widths are small, reaching at most $\Gamma_S \sim 220$~keV in Model I due its higher number of decay channels with thresholds at $m_S = 0.5$~MeV ($\nu\chi$ accessible) and 1~MeV ($\chi\chi$ accessible).
-The total decay width of $S$ for Model I$^\prime$ and Model II remains the same for $m_S < 1$ MeV (due to only accessible $\nu\nu$ channel), beyond that Model II decay width dominates over Model I$^\prime$, which is evident from the expressions \eqref{eq:modelIp} and \eqref{eq:modelII}.
+The active-sterile mixing in Model I is set at $\theta = 10^{-4}$ and all the couplings are $a_{i} = b_{i} = 1$ ($i = \nu, \chi, \nu\chi, \chi_1\chi_2$ as discussed for each model).
+As expected for an MeV-scale scalar, the widths are small, reaching at most $\Gamma_S \sim 220$~keV in Model~I due its higher number of decay channels with thresholds at $m_S = 0.5$~MeV ($\nu\chi$ accessible) and 1~MeV ($\chi\chi$ accessible).
+The total decay width of $S$ for Model I$^\prime$ and Model~II are equal for $m_S < 1$~MeV (due to only accessible $\nu\nu$ channel).
+For larger $S$ masses, the Model~II decay becomes larger as evident from the Eqs.~\eqref{eq:modelIp} and \eqref{eq:modelII}.